venkateshterikuti/venkateshterikuti.github.io/_posts/2025-05-15-Building-My-First-LLM-From-Scratch.md

 ## Instruction Finetuning (SFT): Teaching the Model to Be Helpful

 Data:
-- Instruction–response pairs with a consistent prompt template, e.g.:
+- Instruction–response pairs with a consistent prompt template.
-  - Instruction:
-  - Response:

 Loss masking:
 - Concatenate the formatted text; compute loss only on response tokens.